 - Apply even if you don't yet meet the requirements then update information as your ACT/SAT score goes up.
 You'll already be in their computer system so recruiters are aware you exist. - People get in each year that do not meet the automatic admission requirements (especially with high GPA's, hard classes and close ACT scores) but you must fill out an application.
 Colleges can't guess you want to go there.
-You might get in with probationary terms. - You should apply to schools by the end of October to be considered for the most scholarship/aid. - Universities won't recruit you or contact you if they don't know you exist.
+You might get in with probationary terms. - You should apply to schools by the end of October.
+Some scholarship money is gone by February. - Universities won't recruit you or contact you if they don't know you exist.
 Call for information, go on a tour, send in your test scores, email with questions and attend college visits.